 - name: Scenery type names that map to this material.
 These are typically taken from landclass definitions created by TerraGear.
 Multiple scenery types may map to a single material.
 This is recommended to minimize texture memory usage. - condition: A condition statement used to activate the material.
 Note that this if evaluated once at start-up. - texture: A relative path to an SGI RGB, PNG or DDS file containing a texture for the material.
 RGB and PNG are recommended for platform compatibility.
 You may define more than one <texture> element, in which case the scenery loader will choose one texture for each contiguous set of scenery triangles. - texture-set: If using an effect (see below), it may be necessary to define more than one texture.
 The texture-set element has multiple <texture> element children which may then be referenced by the effect.
 You may define more than one <texture-set> element, in which case the scenery loader will choose one texture for each contiguous set of scenery triangles. - object-mask: An optional bitmap file used to control random placement of lights, buildings and vegetation on the terrain.
-The green channel mask is used for random vegetation placement, the blue channel for buildings and lights. and the red channel controls the rotation of buildings (0.0 is North, 0.5)
+The green channel mask is used for random vegetation placement, the blue channel for buildings and lights. and the red channel controls the rotation of buildings (0.0 is North, 0.5 is South).

-is South).
 Fractional colour values can be used to give a probability of placement.
-Multiple object-masks may be defined to match up with <texture> or <texture-set> elements.

-effect: The effect to be used for this material. (default: Effects/terrain-default)

-ambient, diffuse, specular, emissive, and shininess are copied into the parameter section of the effect created for this material.

-parameters: Additional parameters to be used in the effect.
+Multiple object-masks may be defined to match up with <texture> or <texture-set> elements. - - ambient, diffuse, specular, emissive, and shininess are copied into the parameter section of the effect created for this material. - parameters: Additional parameters to be used in the effect.
 See README.effects for format information.

-wrapu : True if the texture should repeat horizontally over a surface, false if it should not repeat (default: true).

-wrapv : True if the texture should repeat vertically over a surface, false if it should not repeat (default: true).

-mipmap: True if the texture should be mipmapped, false otherwise. (default: true).

-xsize: The horizontal size of a single texture repetition, in meters.

-ysize: the vertical size of a single texture repetition, in meters light-coverage: The coverage of a single point of light in m^2.
+- wrapu : True if the texture should repeat horizontally over a surface, false if it should not repeat (default: true). - wrapv : True if the texture should repeat vertically over a surface, false if it should not repeat (default: true). - mipmap : True if the texture should be mipmapped, false otherwise. (default: true). - xsize: The horizontal size of a single texture repetition, in meters. - ysize : the vertical size of a single texture repetition, in meters - light-coverage: The coverage of a single point of light in m^2.
 O indicates no lights at all.
 Minimum value is 1000m^2.
 May be masked by the blue channel of an object-mask.
-Lights are all generated 3m above the surface, and have random colour (50% yellow, 35% white, 10% orange, 5% red)

-ambient: The ambient light colour for the material, specified as separate r, g, b, a components (default: all color components 0.2, alpha 1.0).

-diffuse: The diffuse light colour for the material, specified as separate r, g, b, a components (default: all color components 0.8, alpha 1.0).

-specular: The specular light colour for the material, specified as separate r, g, b, a components (default: all color components 0.0, alpha 1.0).

-emissive: The emissive light colour for the material, specified as separate
+Lights are all generated 3m above the surface, and have random colour (50% yellow, 35% white, 10% orange, 5% red) - ambient: The ambient light colour for the material, specified as separate r, g, b, a components (default: all color components 0.2, alpha 1.0). - diffuse: The diffuse light colour for the material, specified as separate r, g, b, a components (default: all color components 0.8, alpha 1.0). - specular: The specular light colour for the material, specified as separate r, g, b, a components (default: all color components 0.0, alpha 1.0). - emissive: The emissive light colour for the material, specified as separate r, g, b, a components (default: all color components 0.0, alpha 1.0). - solid: Whether the surface is solid from an FDM perspective.
+If it is not solid, it is assumed that the material models a fluid (water) surface. (default: true). - friction-factor: The friction factor for that material.
+The normalized factor can be used by a FDM to post-multiply all contact friction forces with that factor.
+That is the more slippery a material is the smaller this value should be. (default: 1.0 for Dry concrete/Asphalt). - rolling-friction: the gear rolling rolling-friction coefficient for this